-Fig. 8.
-3-Stack structure: (a)Transistor schematic. (b)FinFET.
-Only one chain needed. (c)VGAA.
-Two chains needed.

-- 1) For each net, identify its leftmost and rightmost ends.
-If the two ends are on the same location horizontally, the HPWL cannot be reduced.
-Otherwise, proceed to step 2. - If any of the two ends is a bottom contact, move the leftmost bottom contact to right, and move the rightmost bottom contact to left.

 Fig. 9.
+Stack-Parallel structure: (a) Transistor schematic. (b) FinFET.
+Only one chain needed. (c) VGAA.
+Two chains are needed.

+- For each net, identify its leftmost and rightmost ends.
+If the two ends are on the same location horizontally, the HPWL cannot be reduced because the distance between PMOS part and NMOS part diffusions are assumed to be fixed.
+If the two ends are not on the same location horizontally, proceed to step 2. - 2) If any of the two ends is a bottom contact, move the leftmost bottom contact to right, and move the rightmost bottom contact to left.

-Net HPWL reduced by moving bottom contacts
+Fig. 10.
+Net HPWL reduced by moving bottom contacts.